Lorenzo Colombo: Loan to Cremonese

 On 26 January 2021, Colombo joined Serie B club Cremonese on a six-month loan, until the end of the season.

 Loan to SPAL

-On 31 July 2021, Colombo was sent to Serie B club SPAL on a one-year loan.
+On 31 July 2021, he was sent to Serie B club SPAL on a one-year loan.

 Loan to Lecce

 On 7 July 2022, Colombo joined recently promoted Serie A club Lecce on a one-year loan, with an option to be signed permanently.

 Loan to Monza

-On 1 September 2023, Colombo moved on a one-year loan to fellow Serie A club Monza.
+On 1 September 2023, he moved on a one-year loan to fellow Serie A club Monza.

 Loan to Empoli

 On 31 July 2024, Colombo joined fellow Serie A club Empoli on a season long loan with the option to make the deal permanent.

 Loan to Genoa

-On 28 July 2025, Colombo joined fellow Serie A club Genoa on a one-year loan, with the obligation to make the deal permanent under certain conditions.
+On 28 July 2025, he joined fellow Serie A club Genoa on a one-year loan, with the obligation to make the deal permanent under certain conditions.

+Genoa

+In May 2026, Genoa signed Colombo permanently, ahead of the 2026–27 season.

 International career

 Colombo played for the Italy U17 and the Italy U19 side.

 He made his debut with the Italy U21 on 30 March 2021, playing as a substitute during the group stage match of the 2021 UEFA European Under-21 Championship won 4–0 against Slovenia in Maribor.